The Swedenborg Doctoral Scholarship (SDS)

 The aim of the SDS is to support outstanding research at universities within the United Kingdom and North America for the academic study of Emanuel Swedenborg and his intellectual/cultural impact.

 The SDS does not fund students directly but provides payment for fees to the University in which the candidate has made a successful application.
 The Scholarship will support a maximum of 3 students per year.
 Beneficiaries are selected by an independent academic review board.
 Applications are welcome all year round.

 The scholarship encourages the development of a network of past and present SD Scholars who will, via social media and other means, share ideas and research.
 As part of our support for this network, the Society will host an annual conference/seminar during which past and present students, plus key academics and others with an interest in this field, will be asked to give a presentation of their research.

 All proposals will be assessed by an independent academic review board.

 Opportunities to publish outstanding research will also be offered.
-The SDS is subsidized by the Swedenborg Society, a registered UK Charity (number 209172).
+The SDS is subsidised by the Swedenborg Society at full time UK domestic rates.
+The Swedenborg Society a registered UK Charity (number 209172).

 HOW TO APPLY

 Candidates will normally possess a first-class undergraduate honours degree and a master’s degree or equivalent.